learn-co-curriculum/node-modules-path/README.md

 Error: ENOENT: no such file or directory, open 'data/customers.csv'
 ```

+Note: If you're wondering why the heck run it from a parent folder, let us tell you: your application need to be robust, versatile and flexible enough so anyone can run it from anywhere, parent or any other folder.
+Think about deploying your app to AWS.
+The Ubuntu script will need to run your app from its location!
+Another example would be a CLI tool like grunt/gulp/webpack.
+Developers run them in any location.

 The error tells us that there's no such directory and in fact that's true.
 Our data folder is in `node-modules-path`, and not in its parent folder.
 One option is to edit the file to reflect the change:

 ```